mozilla/pkipolicy/rootstore/policy.md

-1.  enabling a trust bit in a root certificate that is currently included, may only be done after careful consideration of the CA’s current policies, practices, and audits, and may be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
+1.  enabling a trust bit in a root certificate that is currently included, may only be done after careful consideration of the CA operator’s current policies, practices, and audits, and may be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
-2.  enabling EV in a root certificate that is currently included, may only be done after careful consideration of the CA’s current policies, practices, and audits, and may be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
+2.  enabling EV in a root certificate that is currently included, may only be done after careful consideration of the CA operator’s current policies, practices, and audits, and may be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in Mozilla’s wiki page, "[Applying for root inclusion in Mozilla products][How-To-Apply]";
-3.  disabling a root is the act of turning off one or more of the trust bits (SSL or email), and may be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes];
+3.  disabling a root is the act of turning off one or more of the trust bits (SSL or email), and may be requested by a representative of the CA operator or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes];
-4.  a representative of the CA or a representative of Mozilla may request that a root certificate be removed by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes].
+4.  a representative of the CA operator or a representative of Mozilla may request that a root certificate be removed by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][Root-Changes].